Gilda Radner: Post Saturday Night Live career

-Roles in films
+In films

 In 1980, Radner's contract with SNL expired and she left the show, along with Lorne Michaels and the rest of the cast.
 After leaving, Radner pursued new acting opportunities.

 Radner's first film after leaving the show was 1980's First Family, with Bob Newhart and Madeline Kahn, in which Radner played the sexually frustrated daughter of the President of the United States.
 The film was unsuccessful.
-In 1982, she appeared in the Sidney Poitier directed film Hanky Panky, alongside her future husband Gene Wilder.
+In 1982, she appeared in the Sidney Poitier-directed film Hanky Panky, alongside her future husband Gene Wilder.
 Subsequently, she would appear in two more films with Wilder, 1984's The Woman in Red, and 1986's Haunted Honeymoon.
 The three films were not particularly successful, though The Woman in Red performed adequately at the box office, and had the Academy Award winning song "I Just Called to Say I Love You" by Stevie Wonder.
 In her autobiography, Radner described Hanky Panky as "not-too-successful," The Woman in Red as "a nice enough success," and Haunted Honeymoon as "a bomb....a box-office disaster."

 Radner's SNL castmate Laraine Newman said in a 2018 interview that she believed Radner's movie career had turned out to be mostly disappointing.
 According to Newman, this was because Hollywood directors and producers did not know how to cast Radner in roles where her comedic talents could best shine.
 "The specific nature of her talent was she did characters, and she would probably have been better served if she had taken part in writing the things that she did," Newman asserted.
 "But I don't think it occurred to her.
 If she and Alan Zweibel had collaborated on a feature, it might have been a whole different thing."